Diabetic hyperglycemic hyperosmolar syndrome

 Evaluation for possible causes may include:

-The goal of treatment is to correct the dehydration.
+At the start of treatment, the goal is to correct the water loss.
 This will improve the blood pressure, urine output, and circulation.
+Blood sugar will also decrease.

 Fluids and potassium will be given through a vein (intravenously).
+This must be done carefully.
 High glucose level is treated with insulin given through a vein.

 When to Contact a Medical Professional

 This condition is a medical emergency.
-Go to the emergency room or call the local emergency number (such as 911) if you develop symptoms of diabetic hyperglycemic hyperosmolar syndrome.
+Go to the emergency room or call the local emergency number (such as 911) if you develop symptoms of HHS.

 Reviewed By: Brent Wisse, MD, Associate Professor of Medicine, Division of Metabolism, Endocrinology & Nutrition, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.